 Use this guide to find out about books and online resources for socio-legal studies, including ebooks, ejournals and bibliographic databases.

-Oxford has a wide range of ebooks for socio-legal studies and printed books.
+Oxford has a wide range of ebooks and print books for socio-legal studies.
 The print collection will probably be shared between the Bodleian Social Science Library (OX1 3UQ) and the Bodleian Law Library (OX1 3UR) - which are in adjacent buildings.
-For more detailed info about our book collections visit our books page of this guide.
-There are twenty-six other Bodleian Libraries and, depending on the focus of your studies, you may find SOLO reveals useful books in one or more of them too!
+For more detailed info about our book collections visit the books page and methodologies page of this guide.

 A lot of journals, as well as being available in print, are available electronically and can be searched via SOLO or eJournals A-Z. Below are a few of the specialist journals but you can find more guidance on the journals page of this guide.